Nervosys/Botnix/docs/build-helpers/fetchers.chapter.md

 ## `fetchurl` and `fetchzip` {#fetchurl}

 Two basic fetchers are `fetchurl` and `fetchzip`.
 Both of these have two required arguments, a URL and a hash.
 The hash is typically `hash`, although many more hash algorithms are supported.
-Nixpkgs contributors are currently recommended to use `hash`.
+Botpkgs contributors are currently recommended to use `hash`.
 This hash will be used by Nix to identify your source.
 A typical usage of `fetchurl` is provided below.

 ```nix
 { stdenv, fetchurl }: